zama-ai/tfhe-rs/tfhe/docs/tutorials/parity-bit.md

 ) -> bool
 ```

-To make it generic, the first steps is:
+To make it generic, the first step is:

 ```Rust
 fn compute_parity_bit<BoolType>(